Tianming-Liu/CASA0016_ScreenTimer/README.md

   <img src="./Src/Flip_Clock_Result.jpg" alt="Image" width="300">
 </div>

 The following gif shows the process of motor resetting after turnning on the device.
+The motor will rotate the clock panels to "0" respectively and then start to connect the MQTT so as to display the real time screen usage duration.

 <div align=center>
   <img src="./Src/resetDemo.gif" alt="Overall Photo of Website and Plant Monitor" width="300">